histeriks/hardening-cabbage/README.md

 # CABBAGE
 # ex jshielder, butchered into a salad for lazy brethern...
 # dark art of achieving plenty while doing nothing - CIS compliant Ubuntu without moving a pinky!
-There's an old saying among my tribesmen, roughly translated something in lines of: work has created a man & leisure has created a gentleman.
+As old saying goes: work created a man but leisure created a gentleman.
 Work smart, not hard.

 To use Cabbage, log into your VPS as root, and type: